-CLASS DV_TEXT Purpose A plain text item, which may contain any amount of legal characters arranged as e.g. words, sentences etc (i.e. one DV_TEXT may be more than one word).
-Any DV_TEXT may be "coded" by adding mappings to it.
+CLASS DV_TEXT A text item, which may contain any amount of legal characters arrange words, sentences etc (i.e. one DV_TEXT may be more than one word).
+Vi matting and hyperlinks may be included.
+A DV_TEXT can be "coded" by adding mappings to it.
 Use Fragments of text, whether coded or not are used on their own as values, or to make up larger tracts of text which may be marked up in some way, eventually going to make up paragraphs.
 ISO 18308 STR 2.6, 2.9 Synapses The Text data value class can contain either plain text or a term taken from a terminology system (coding scheme).
+HL7 Roughly equivalent to CWE (coded with extensions) - i.e. a text value which may optionally be coded.